 More than half of Syria's pre-war population of 22 million have fled their homes.
-Some 6.7 million are internally displaced, many of them living in camps, while another 5.6 million are registered as refugees abroad.
-Neighbouring Lebanon, Jordan and Turkey, which are hosting 93% of them, have struggled to cope with one of the largest refugee exoduses in recent history.
-One million Syrian refugee children have been born in exile.
+Some 6.9 million are internally displaced, with more than two million living in tented camps with limited access to basic services.
+Another 6.8 million are refugees or asylum-seekers abroad.
+Neighbouring Lebanon, Jordan and Turkey, which are hosting 84% of them, have struggled to cope with one of the largest refugee exoduses in recent history.

-As of January 2021, 13.4 million people inside Syria were in need of some form of humanitarian assistance, including 6 million in acute need, according to the UN.
-More than 12 million were struggling to find enough food each day and half a million children were chronically malnourished.
+As of February 2022, 14.6 million people inside Syria were in need of some form of humanitarian assistance, according to the UN, including about 5 million classified as being in extreme or catastrophic need.
+More than 12 million people are struggling to find enough food each day - a 51% increase since 2019 - and half a million children are chronically malnourished.

-Entire neighbourhoods and vital infrastructure across the country also remain in ruins after a decade of fighting.
+Entire neighbourhoods and vital infrastructure across the country also remain in ruins.
 UN satellite analysis suggested that more than 35,000 structures were damaged or destroyed in Aleppo city alone before it was recaptured by the government in late 2016.

-And despite their protected status, 595 attacks on 350 separate medical facilities had been documented by Physicians for Human Rights as of March 2020, resulting in the deaths of 923 medical personnel.
-Such attacks have left only half of the country's hospitals fully functional.
+And despite their protected status, 599 attacks on at least 350 separate medical facilities had been documented by Physicians for Human Rights as of March 2021, resulting in the deaths of 930 medical personnel.
+Such attacks - the vast majority of which were blamed on the Syrian government and Russia - have left only half of the country's hospitals fully functional.

 Much of Syria's rich cultural heritage has also been destroyed.
 All six of the country's Unesco World Heritage sites have been damaged significantly, with IS militants deliberately blowing up parts of the ancient city of Palmyra.

 UN war crimes investigators have accused all parties of perpetrating "the most heinous violations".
-"Syrians," their latest report says, "have suffered vast aerial bombardments of densely populated areas; they have endured chemical weapons attacks and modern day sieges in which perpetrators deliberately starved the population along medieval scripts and indefensible and shameful restrictions on humanitarian aid".
+"Syrians," a February 2021 report says, "have suffered vast aerial bombardments of densely populated areas; they have endured chemical weapons attacks and modern day sieges in which perpetrators deliberately starved the population along medieval scripts and indefensible and shameful restrictions on humanitarian aid".